openzipkin/brave-example/docker/RATIONALE.md

 `--target` parameter.
 Hence, we duplicate it as a build argument.

-One impact of doing this is `DOCKER_BUILDKIT=1` or similar is required to skip unused phases present in the process of starting the image.
+One impact of doing this is `DOCKER_BUILDKIT=1` or similar is required to skip unused phases present in the process of building the image.